MiaLWGH/WiSTraining/README.md

 ## Part 2 - Networking
 ![VPC](https://d1.awsstatic.com/getting-started-guides/vpc-with-nat.7ad78b23ba91be288afdf8a0d836820add439d44.png)

+In this part of the lab, we are going to create a new VPC with one public subnet and one private subnet, and launch EC2 instances in each subnet as shown in above image.
+You will learn how to add Internet Gateway and NAT Gateway to your VPC, and get familiar with some useful networking commands.
+We only use Linux instances in this lab.

 ### Step 1: Create a VPC with one public subnet and one private subnet

 ### Step 2: Create two security groups